 In an emergency take the action necessary to help the child, for example, call 999

-Do not assume a colleague or another professional will take action and share information that might be critical to keeping a child safe.
+Do not assume a colleague or another professional will share information that might be critical to keeping a child safe.
 Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children’s social care

 Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest.
-(Add details of your reporting systems to the designated safeguarding lead)
+Speak to the DSL and record the incident on CPOMS.

 If you are unsure speak to the designated safeguarding lead or their deputy

-If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the school/college that day.
+If the designated safeguarding lead or their deputy is not available, ensure the information is shared with the most senior person in the school that day.
 The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible

 If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images